sorokinpf/CryptoPortMapper/README.md

 ## Motivation

 Burp doesn't support crypto ciphers like GOST2012-GOST8912-GOST8912 and GOST2001-GOST89-GOST89.
 It is possible to test with Fiddler on Windows (it use same crypto).
 But, it is HTTP proxy.
 And it can make changes in your traffic, especially if you play with Content-Length and Transfer-Encoding headers.
-More if web server sended you two responses not in one "tcp-packet" Burp would show only first, so you can loose info.
+More if web server sended you two responses not in one "tcp-packet" Burp would show only first, so you can lose info.

 ## Requirements